koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 playing a game you made together!
 Being able to export the game to different platforms was key for this to happen.

-My love for free and open source software pushed me to use Godot as a game engine.
-Even if I worked for Unity and I admire the work of my former colleagues, I still went with FOSS as I wanted to rely on something more stable and different.
-As I usually do for FOSS projects, I even decided to [donate 5 euros a month to support the project](https://blog.setale.me/2023/01/25/Happy-to-give-back-happy-to-pay/).
+My love for free and open source software pushed me to use [Godot](https://godotengine.org) as a game engine.
+Even if I worked for Unity and I admire the work of my former colleagues, I still went with FOSS as I wanted to rely on something more stable.
+I don't want to learn C# nor wait long time to install petabyte of things that I don't need on my Mac.
+Godot is the right thing to do for me.
+As I usually do for FOSS projects, I decided to _give back_ and [donate 5 euros a month to support the project](https://blog.setale.me/2023/01/25/Happy-to-give-back-happy-to-pay/).

 {{< image src="donations.webp" link="https://fund.godotengine.org/" >}}